EtienneDufresne/grpc-k8s-lb/README.md

 ## Helm chart

-This assumes you have a clean Docker for Mac / Minikube Kubernetes cluster.
+This assumes you have a clean Docker for Mac / Minikube Kubernetes cluster and that you built the echo client/server docker image.

 Start two gRPC echo servers:
 ``` shell